 Depression

 When a person feels discouraged, sad, hopeless, unmotivated, or disinterested in life in general and these feelings last for a short period of time, it may be a case of “the blues.”
-However, when these feelings last longer than 2 weeks, and when they interfere with daily activities such as caring for oneself or family, socializing with friends, or going to work or school, it is probably a major depressive episode.
+However, when these feelings last longer than two weeks, and when they interfere with daily activities such as caring for oneself or family, socializing with friends, or going to work or school, it is probably a major depressive episode.

 Depression affects how a person thinks, feels, behaves, and functions.
 People with depression often experience symptoms similar to those of an anxiety disorder, such as nervousness, irritability, and problems sleeping and concentrating.